 - HIGHLIGHT: Solitare for photos | Walvis Bay for flamingos

 - DRIVING: It’s a 4-hour drive from the Sossusvlei area to Walvis Bay on a gravel road.
 A large portion of the drive passes through a long and straight road in the Namib-Naukluft National Park – You will drive in the desert then the landscape starts to change dramatically and you will drive among canyon and rock formations.
 Approaching Walvis Bay and the Atlantic Coast you start to see the ocean and perhaps some mist.

 1. Catch Another Sunrise in Sossusvlei (it is so worth it!)

 This is another early morning watching the sunrise in Sossusvlei, and it never gets old.
 I decided to return to Deadvlei again, as it is a popular place to capture the first sunrises of the day while spotting some dunes, including the tallest one, Big Daddy just in front of your eyes.

-After seeing the sunrise, I returned to the campsite to have some strong coffee, pack the truck and hit the road again, it’s time to leave the desert and make the journey towards the Atlantic Coast, driving on the very dusty and open roads.
+After seeing the sunrise, I returned to the campsite to have some strong coffee, pack the truck, and hit the road again, it’s time to leave the desert and make the journey towards the Atlantic Coast, driving on the very dusty and open roads.

-Head back to C14 and be surprises with the change of the landscape as you will pass through canyons and dry river beds, enjoy the dramatic landscape driving.
-After you pass the canyon you will arrive at the flat desert plains again, and start to see little stands on the side of the road where you can buy things from handcrafts to local rocks.
+Head back to C14 and be surprised by the change of the landscape as you will pass through canyons and dry river beds, and enjoy the dramatic landscape driving.
+After you pass the canyon you will arrive at the flat desert plains again, and start to see little stands on the side of the road where you can buy things from handicrafts to local rocks.